dmulyalin/ttp/docs/source/Match Variables/Functions.rst

 contains
 ------------------------------------------------------------------------------
-``{{ name | contains('pattern') }}``
+``{{ name | contains('pattern1, pattern2, ... , patternN') }}``

-* pattern(mandatory) - string pattern to check
+* patternN - string, pattern to check match result for

-This function evaluates if match value contains given string pattern, returns True if so and False otherwise.
+This function evaluates if match value contains one of given string patterns, returns True if so and False otherwise.

 **Example**

-*contains* can be used to filter group results based on filtering start res, for instance, if we have configuration of networking device and we want to extract information only about *Vlan* interfaces.
+*contains* can be used to filter group results based on filtering start REs, for instance, if we have configuration of networking device and we want to extract information only about *Vlan* interfaces.

 Data::